nodep/NovaBox/README.md

 The circuit includes a 4 level battery state indicator.

 The CSR8645 configuration SPI inteface is brought out to a 5 pin connector.

+The circuit and PCB are designed using KiCad.